21cmfast/21cmFAST/CONTRIBUTING.rst

 The difference between members and non-members only applies to the first two steps of the development process.

+Note that it is highly recommended to work in an isolated python environment with all requirements installed from ``requirements_dev.txt``.
+This will also ensure that pre-commit hooks will run that enforce the ``black`` coding style.
+If you do not install these requirements, you must manually run black before committing your changes, otherwise your changes will likely fail continuous integration.

 As a member:

 1. Clone the repo::